Difference between local storage, session storage, and cookies

 Not shared The scope of session storage is the current browsing context; it is not shared throughout tabs or windows.
 Data sharing between components of the same application or other applications may become challenging as a result.

-4. Authentication tokens: Session storage, which saves authentication tokens or session IDs, allows the user to remain logged into the web application.
-After the user signs out or quits the browser, this data is removed.
+• Authentication Tokens: Session storage can save authentication tokens or session IDs, allowing users to remain logged into the web application.
+This data is cleared once the user signs out or closes the browser.

 Monitor your users in real time and optimize your digital experience with Zipy!